 Yes, you can turn it back to a chest freezer from the refrigerator.
 Just unplug the thermostat and connect it back to the wall outlet and set your freezer thermostat and you’re all set.

 It’s up to you and your needs, but it’s so simple and so efficient to do.

 The inkbird temperature coroller really is an affordable and simple way to convert it.

-About 5 years ago, you would’ve had to re-wire the chest freezer to work as a refrigerator, but thankfully someone invented this device.
+About 5 years ago, you would’ve had to re-wire the chest freezer to work like a refrigerator, but thankfully someone invented this device.
 No need to take it apart and potentially ruin your freezer anymore.
 As easy as plugin and set it, it’s awesome!